Georgia Clinical & Translational Science Alliance (Georgia CTSA) TL1 Core:

 Predoctoral and Postdoctoral Clinical & Translational Research Training (supported by an NIH Clinical and Translational Science Award [CTSA])

-Support: The TL1 Core provides trainees accepted into the TL1 program one year tuition support for didactic training via the MSCR program (at Emory University or Morehouse School of Medicine) or the Certificate Program in Translational Research (CPTR); stipend support, health insurance, and travel support to the annual Translational Science Meeting.
+Support: The TL1 Core provides trainees accepted into the TL1 program one year tuition support for didactic training via the MSCR program (at Emory University or Morehouse School of Medicine) or the Certificate Program in Translational Research (CPTR); stipend support, health insurance, and $1,000 total travel support for the annual Southeast Regional Clinical and Translational Science Conference and Translational Science meeting in Washington, DC.
 In addition to didactic training (e.g., MSCR program), all TL1 trainees will have mentored research training and carry out a hypothesis driven research proposal (clinical or translational research) relevant to human health under the guidance of their lead mentor and mentoring team.
 The proposed research project must include a well-articulated human component and an explanation of how the research translates to improving human health.
 For example, studies including humanized animal model systems may be eligible.
 However, studies that focus on basic science are not eligible for this particular TL1 funding mechanism.
 Most trainees accepted into the TL1 program have pursued the MSCR as the component of their didactic research training.